lagerimsi-ds/lxd-gui-apps/README.md

 	- Standard: lxdbr0

-### ...some example for a desktop button per website (set homepage!; never delete cookies or cache gain); and: with snapshot revert, help for secure browsing
+### ...some example for a desktop button per website (set homepage!; never delete cookies or cache again); and: with snapshot revert, help for secure browsing

 ```
 Consider this command for a deskop shortcut (command to execute):